Roam History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Rome, Room, Rooms, Roome, Roomes and others.

-More information is included under the topic Early Roam Notables in all our PDF Extended History products.
+More information is included under the topic Early Roam Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Roome who arrived in New England in 1753; Thomas Roome and son Thomas arrived in Barbados in 1678; Abraham Roome arrived in Jamaica in 1685; Nicholas Rome arrived in Philadelphia, Pennsylvania in 1750..